 The Operational and Technological Risk Committee provides oversight to ensure that all Business Lines and business units implement principles and conduct risk assessments consistently.

-Accordingly, the risk assessments of initiatives continued under the traditional approach were as follows:

-32 initiatives in the Bank and 8, in CrediScotia were addressed within the scope of the risk assessment methodology at the end of the year 2021.
+Accordingly, the risk assessments of initiatives continued under the traditional approach, and 32 initiatives in the Bank and 8, in CrediScotia were addressed within the scope of the risk assessment methodology at the end of the year 2022.